As most of you have probably already figured out and or heard, we went ahead and built ourselves a KNIFE Truck.

 Drumroll please........
 After all that hard work, we couldn't be happier.

-Although there's still lots to do, (we're really hoping to be rolling by mid August 2019) it's been incredibly fun.
+Although there's still lots to do, it's been incredibly fun.
 We'll be posting a ton on our Instagram page so be sure to check us out to find out where we'll be, and check out our KNIFE Truck website.
 It's been one hell of a ride so far, and the best is yet to come.
-See you on the road!
+We're slowly rolling her out so check with us for the end of the summer for any event updates.

 Thanks for reading everyone, see you on the road - EO